 “We are seeing an increase in the use of USB in industrial and test/measurement I/O applications”, says Earle Foster, VP Sales and Marketing at Sealevel Systems.

 “So, the new SeaDAC Lite 8126 digital interface adapter is aligned perfectly with the needs of our customers.
 With this new addition to the SeaDAC Lite line, customers can use a single USB connection to control and monitor up to 32 channels of buffered drive TTL digital I/O,” Foster stated.

 The SeaDAC Lite 8126 addresses the 32 channels of I/O as four eight-bit ports, each programmable as input or output.
 A 50-pin header connects the module to industry-standard solid-state relay racks to provide PC-based control of equipment including sensors, switches, security control systems, and industrial automation systems.

 The product is available in three form factors:

 - 8126 is an external device housed in the SeaDAC Lite rugged plastic case

 - 8126-OEM is an embeddable board with standoffs

 - 8126-KT is an iPorthole kit version. iPorthole is a standardized mounting method for interfacing real-world I/O connections.
 Sealevel Relio R2000 and R3000 industrial computers include iPorthole mounting options and customers can design iPorthole into their enclosures to for maximum I/O flexibility.

 The SeaDAC Lite 8126 is powered by the USB bus.
-The standard operating temperature range is 0° to 70°C; extended temperature range (-40° to +85°C) is optional.
+The standard operating temperature range is 0°C to 70°C; extended temperature range (-40°C to 85°C) is optional.